EGGROLLsHVN/GAG-Macro/README.md

 - All shop items must be deselected
 - Lineup according to the lineup.png image so it walks straight to the egg merchant from sell
 - Run Executable

+### Setup With Alt Accounts
+- Same as Setup
+- Only roblox + macro open every other application closed